jbernhard/ebe-osg/README.md

 ### Test first

 I suggest running a local test job before attempting to use the grid.
 Copy the package to a temporary directory, unpack it, and execute
 `./run-ebe`.
+Try to tune your test job to run as quickly as possible -- xsede will kill CPU-intensive processes that run for more than 20 minutes.

-Once that is working, test some jobs on the grid, e.g. `./submit 10`.
+Once that is working, test some jobs on the grid, e.g. `./submit 10 <input files>`.

 ### Scale up

 If everything is working, you can start submitting larger batches of jobs.
-I recommend configuring your input files at this point.

-For convenience, you may place your grid password in the file `.vomspw` in ebe-osg root.
+__Password automation:__ For convenience, you may place your grid password in the file `.vomspw` in ebe-osg root.
 The submit script will read the file so you don't have to type your password every time you submit a job.
 Obviously, there is a significant security risk when storing a password in plain text.
-Therefore, please use a unique password and change the permissions of the file to only be readable by you (chmod 600).
+Therefore, please use a unique password and change the permissions of the file to only be readable by you
+(chmod 600).

 ### Optimization